CityOfNewYork/nyco-wp-boilerplate/README.md

     bin/git-push.sh -i <WP Engine install> -m <message (optional)>

 Adding the `-f` flag will perform a force push.
 You can [read more about WP Engine's Git Push](https://wpengine.com/git/).
+This will also post a tracked deployment to Rollbar.

 ### Uploads